blab/cartography/README.md

 Hello and welcome to Cartography!
 This is all the source code for the paper Cartography written by Sravani Nanduri.
 In order to run the build from start to finish, there are some dependencies that much be installed.

 ### Running the Cartography YAML File
-All these dependencies for this project can be installed via Conda by running:
+All these dependencies for this project can be installed via Conda (install conda [here](https://docs.conda.io/en/latest/miniconda.html) ) by running:

 ```
 conda env create -f cartography.yml